Keith-Cancel/rust_style_main/README.md

 ## Requirements / assumptions

+This is intentionally experimental and low-level.

-This is still example code.
-It is using internal rust things, inline assembly, linux syscall numbers, and a hand written `_start`.
+It is using internal rust things, inline assembly, linux syscall numbers, and a hand a written `_start` that I would call incomplete.
+Just enough to get things working.

-- Rust with support for the unstable features used by `lang_start`
+- To enable the unstable lang items features used by `lang_start`
 - `RUSTC_BOOTSTRAP=1`, as configured in [build.ninja](build.ninja)

 Should you use this in real code, probably not.
 The point here is more to show the